26XINXIN/PyCharm_hello_world/README.md

 # Hello World PyCharm project

-This is he hello world project created by PyCharme.
+This is a hello world project created by PyCharme.